melonproject-archive/documentation/chapters/fund.md

 The contract has a fallback function to retrieve ETH.

 Inherits from
-Spoke, DSMath, TradingInterface (link)
+Spoke, DSMath, TradingInterface, TokenUser (link)

 On Construction

-The contract requires the hub address, an array of exchange addresses, an array of exchange adapter addresses and an array of booleans indicating if an exchange takes custody of tokens for make orders.
+The contract requires the hub address, an array of exchange addresses, an array of exchange adapter addresses, an array of booleans indicating if an exchange takes custody of tokens for make orders and the address of the Registry contract.
 The contract becomes a spoke to the hub.
 The constructor of the trading contract requires that the length of the exchange array matches the length of exchange adapter array and the length of the exchange array matches the length of boolean custody status array.
 Finally, the constructor builds the public variable `exchanges[]` array of `Exchange` structs.
+&nbsp;

 #### Structs